KusionStack/kusion/CODE_OF_CONDUCT.md

 Community Impact Guidelines were inspired by https://github.com/mozilla/diversity.

+For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
+Translations are available at https://www.contributor-covenant.org/translations.
 ## Conclusion

 By participating in this project, you agree to adhere to this Code of Conduct.
 We are committed to fostering a welcoming and inclusive community for all, and we appreciate your help in achieving this goal.
 Together, we can make this open-source project a positive and productive space for everyone.